Jeremy-Cleland/Jeremy-Cleland.github.io/code201/class-12.md

 [JavaScript Canvas](https://www.javascripttutorial.net/web-apis/javascript-canvas)

-Q: What does the `<canvas>` allow a developer to acheive?
+- Q: What does the `<canvas>` allow a developer to achieve?

+  - A: Allows you to draw 2D graphics using JavaScript.

+- Q: What is the importance of the closing `</canvas>` tag?

+  - A:  Any content between the opening and closing tags is fallback content that will display only if the browser doesn’t support the `<canvas>`.

+- Q: Explain what the getContext() method does.

   - A:

-Q: What is the importance of the closing `</canvas>` tag?

-- A:

-Q: Explain what the getContext() method does.

-- A:
+    - Returns a render context object.
+    - getContext() takes one argument: the type of context.
+For example, you use the "2d" to get a 2D rendering context object, which is an instance of the CanvasRenderingContext2D interface.

 [Chart.js Documentation:](http://www.chartjs.org/docs/)

-Q: What is Chart.js and how it can be brought into your project?
+- Q: What is Chart.js, and how can it be brought into your project?

-- A:
+  - A: Chart.js provides a set of frequently used chart types, plugins, and customization options.
+NPM

-Q: List 3 different Chart types you can create using Chart.js.
+- Q: List 3 different Chart types you can create using Chart.js.
+  - A. 3 Chart types
+    - Bar Chart
+    - Bubble Chart

-- A:
+    - Line Chart

 [Easily Create Stunning Animated Charts with Chart.js](https://www.webdesignerdepot.com/2013/11/easily-create-stunning-animated-charts-with-chart-js/)

-Q: What are some advantages to displaying data via a chart over a table?
+- Q: What are some advantages to displaying data via a chart over a table?

-- A:
+  - A: A table chart is more responsive, and tables are hard to make responsive.
+Mobile phones would be much easier to see a chart than would a table.

-Q: How could Chart.js aid your previously created applications visually?
+- Q: How could Chart.js aid your previously created applications visually?

-- A:
+  - A: Chart JS makes it much easier to make a dynamic chart that doesn't need to be optimized and uploaded (such as images)

 ## Bookmark and Review